Jagannadhapuram, Krishna district

+Structures

+The village has a church, temple, and elementary school.
+Its main road comes from Kanchikacherla on one end, and Jujuru from the other.

 History

 It is believed that a man named "Jagannathan" first settled in this village along with his family.
 It is from him that the village acquired its name.
 Initially, Hindus from ponnavaram settled in jagannadhapuram.
 After them families of Bonthu, Thanam, Thumma, Syamala, Bandi, Udumula, Thirumalareddy, Yeruva came from Paatibandla in Guntur district and settled here.
-Merugumala, vemula Singu Raju families also live here.
+Merugumala, Pappula, Vemula, Singu families also live here.

 Christianity and Hinduism are major religions that are followed.

 Politics

 The Gram panchayat seat was won by YSR Congress Party.